niallpcarroll/walking-galway-history/README.md

 ### Deployment
 Github pages is used to deploy this site.
 To deploy the site yourself, follow these instructions:

-- Sign in to Github
+1. Sign in to Github.
-- Go to the repository for this project called [*walking-galway-history*](https://github.com/niallpcarroll/walking-galway-history.git)
+2. Go to the repository for this project called [*walking-galway-history*](https://github.com/niallpcarroll/walking-galway-history.git).
-- Click *settings*
+3. Click *settings*.
-- In the column to the left, click *pages*
+4. In the column to the left, click *pages*.
-- From the dropdown, select *main branch* and then save
+5. From the dropdown, select *main branch* and then save.
-- The site is now deployed!
+6. The site is now deployed.
 ### Local Development

 #### How to Fork
 To fork the repository:

-- Log in to Github
+1. Log in to Github.

-- Go to the repository for this project called *walking-galway-history*
+2. Go to the repository for this project called [*walking-galway-history*](https://github.com/niallpcarroll/walking-galway-history.git).

-- Click the Fork button in the top right corner
+3. Click the Fork button in the top right corner.
 #### How to Clone
-- Log in (or sign up) to GitHub.
+1. Log in (or sign up) to GitHub.

-- Go to the repository for this project, [*walking-galway-history*](https://github.com/niallpcarroll/walking-galway-history.git).
+2. Go to the repository for this project, [*walking-galway-history*](https://github.com/niallpcarroll/walking-galway-history.git).

-- Click *Code* and choose whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link.
+3. Click *Code* and choose whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link.

-- Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.

-- Type the following command in the terminal (after the git clone you will need to paste the link you copied in step 3 above):
+5. Type the following command in the terminal (after the git clone you will need to paste the link you copied in step 2 above):

-      git clone { & THE LINK FROM STEP 3 }
+      git clone { & THE LINK FROM STEP 2 }

 ## Testing
 ### Validator Testing
 I have used W3C validator to validate my HTML code and CSS code.
 I validated them via direct input.
-Both passed without errors.
+CSS and HTML for all pages passed without errors.

 #### HTML Validation
 <details open>